Does your child love birthday parties, or is he overwhelmed with the big festivities? Here are 12 children’s books about birthday parties to read.

 Who doesn’t like a birthday party?
 You might ask.
 Easy enough for us to assume that all kids do, considering that most kids do enjoy a good party.

-But if you think about emotions—shyness, confusion, challenging social situations—then you might better understand why your daughter really would rather not invite her whole class to a party.
+But if you think about emotions—shyness, confusion, challenging social situations—then you might better understand why your child really would rather not invite her whole class to a party.
 Why she might prefer a smaller outing with her family, or why she feels overwhelmed with everyone singing happy birthday.

 Children’s books about birthday parties